The Scar Test

 $10 Suggested Donation Per Viewer Run Time: Approximately one hour

 If you want to learn more about the content of this show, please click below for specific content alerts.
 If you have further questions, contact the box office.

-Content warnings "are verbal or written notices that precede potentially sensitive content."
+Content warnings are verbal or written notices that precede potentially sensitive content.
 Content warnings differ from spoilers because they don’t explain plot or context.
-Similarly to a rating on a movie or TV show, content warnings give the audience a heads up about potentially triggering topics in the performance.
-We hope that providing the following contentwarnings will equip our audiences with the tools they need to engage with the performance in a meaningful and fulfilling way.
+Similar to a rating on a movie or TV show, content warnings give the audience a heads up about potentially triggering topics in the performance.
+We hope that providing the following content warnings will equip our audiences with the tools they need to engage with the performance in a meaningful and fulfilling way.

 Director of Photography - Michael Long

 Costume Designer - Asaki Kuruma

 Beste Bilen - Interpreter, Bladder Lady, Hungry Lady